ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Sometimes, if additional processing is needed in the DOM.
--   **Usage**: A callback called to compute props before rendering is run.
-The properties computed here are ephemeral and thus should not be persisted via a `mutateProps()` method.
+-   **Usage**: A callback called to compute props before rendering.
+The properties computed here are ephemeral and thus should not persist via a `mutateProps()` method.
 -   **Example Usage**: `amp-timeago`

 ### AMP/Preact Bridge